 There is no doubt fake Spotify playlists have the potential to ruin an artist’s chances of succeeding on the platform.
-Earlier this year, Spotify removed over half a million songs released through Distrokid that were added to fake playlists and received artificial streams.
+In 2021, Spotify removed over half a million songs released through Distrokid that were added to fake playlists and received artificial streams.
 At Playlist Push this comes as no surprise, we have been fighting and weeding out fake/botted playlists since late 2018.

 Step 1: Check how many followers are on the playlist and how many followers the user account has

 While Spotify does not publicize playlist followers, profile followers on all user accounts are available for anyone to see.
 It is extremely rare for a playlist with 1,000 followers to also have 1,000 or more profile followers.
 More often than not if you dig a little deeper into those profile followers, you will see accounts with random “keyboard smash” type usernames:

 If you see profile followers that look like this on any sized account, it is more than likely a bot playlist.